 Olin (OLN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the chlor-alkali and ammunition producer'had lost 8.64% in the past month.
-In that same time, the Basic Materials sector gained 0.06%, while the S&P 500 lost 0.91%.
+Coming into today, shares of the chlor-alkali and ammunition producer'had lost 7% in the past month.
+In that same time, the Basic Materials sector lost 0.06%, while the S&P 500 gained 0.39%.

-Olin will be looking to display strength as it nears its next earnings release.
-On that day, Olin is projected to report earnings of $2.43 per share, which would represent year-over-year growth of 2125%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.34 billion, up 41.23% from the prior-year quarter.
+Investors will be hoping for strength from Olin as it approaches its next earnings release.
+In that report, analysts expect Olin to post earnings of $2.43 per share.
+This would mark year-over-year growth of 2125%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.34 billion, up 41.23% from the year-ago period.

-Any recent changes to analyst estimates for Olin should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Olin.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Olin is holding a Zacks Rank of #1 (Strong Buy) right now.
+Olin currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note Olin's current valuation metrics, including its Forward P/E ratio of 6.4.
-This valuation marks a discount compared to its industry's average Forward P/E of 12.86.
+Investors should also note Olin's current valuation metrics, including its Forward P/E ratio of 6.49.
+Its industry sports an average Forward P/E of 12.96, so we one might conclude that Olin is trading at a discount comparatively.

 The Chemical - Diversified industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 81, which puts it in the top 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 81, putting it in the top 32% of all 250+ industries.

 Click to get this free report